inkytonik/skink/Vagrant.md

 machine and the VM will see the changes, so you don't need to edit in the VM.

+* Build Skink for use in the benchmarks

+You should build the Skink project on your host machine.
+Use the sbt command

+    assembly

+which will build and package Skink into a standalone jar.
+This jar is used by the BenchExec setup to run Skink so things won't work if you just compile Skink into class files.

 * Find the sv-benchmarks

 The sv-benchmarks repo will be checked out at /home/vagrant/sv-benchmarks